 If you are willing and capable of seriously answering these questions, you will become aware of inner values, beliefs or opinions blocking you from co-creating with the Unimaginable.

-In chapter 2 I will try to explain why this is so important for us today in the world we live in.
+In the other blogs I will try to explain why this is so important for us today in the world we live in.